 I’m in shock, waking up with Tim gone on Monday morning.
 Usually not my favorite morning of the week, but this Monday it seems unbearable.

 He walks me down to the dorm bathroom.
 I don’t resist, but it’s odd to have a high school minder.
 I defended his quest to sneak into Harvard.
 I half-expect him to join me when he shoves me into the shower.
 That is not wishful thinking.
-And, he seldom showers.
+And, he hates showers.

 At commons the 3D girls surround David and me.
 No one mentions Tim, but they eye me for signs of mental instability.
 Do I seem so fragile?
 Anyway, I have David to defend me, everyone’s knight in shining armor.
 I decide to take the bull by the horns.